 Following the death of Kevin Clarke, the Metropolitan Police Service referred the matter to the Independent Office for Police Conduct (IOPC), who subsequently investigated the actions of a number of police officers.
-Disciplinary proceedings are ongoing and the UK Government therefore cannot comment further on that case at this time.
-Instead, we provide the following general information on policing in the UK, as context for the High Commissioner's report.
+In April 2021, we advised that disciplinary proceedings were still ongoing and that the UK Government could not comment further on that case at that time.
+In August 2021, the IPOC utilised a power brought in by the Government in February 2020 to reopen investigations where there compelling circumstances, so we are therefore still unable to comment further.
+Instead, we provide the updated following general information on policing in the UK, as context for the High Commissioner's report.